badisso22/HACKATHON/README.md

 ---

-## 📸 Screenshots

----

 ## 🙌 Contributing

 We welcome contributions to help make Mura even better!

 ### 💡 Ideas and Feedback
-- If you have a feature idea, bug fix, or improvement, feel free to let me know
+- If you have a feature idea, bug fix, or improvement, feel free to let me know!
 - All suggestions are welcome — especially from language learners and educators!
 - PS : the project isn't fully done :p.